Spratly Islands dispute

-The Spratly Islands dispute is an ongoing territorial dispute among Brunei, China, Malaysia, the Philippines, Taiwan, and Vietnam concerning "ownership" of the Spratly Islands, a group of islands and associated "maritime features" (reefs, banks, and cays etc.) located in the South China Sea.
+The Spratly Islands dispute is an ongoing territorial dispute among Brunei, China (PRC), Malaysia, the Philippines, Taiwan (ROC), and Vietnam concerning "ownership" of the Spratly Islands, a group of islands and associated "maritime features" (reefs, banks, and cays etc.) located in the South China Sea.
 The dispute is characterized by diplomatic stalemate and the employment of military pressure techniques (such as military occupation of disputed territory) in the advancement of national territorial claims.
 All except Brunei occupy some of the maritime features.

 Most of the "maritime features" in this area have at least six names: The "international name", usually in English; the "Chinese name", sometimes different for PRC and ROC (and also in different character-sets); the Philippine, Vietnamese and Malaysian names, and also, there are alternate names (e.g. Spratly Island is also known as Storm Island), and sometimes names with European origins (French, Portuguese, Spanish, British, etc.).

 Although not large, reserves of oil and natural gas have been found in the area.
 It is a commercial fishing ground and close to global shipping routes.
 Its strategic position allows countries to monitor maritime activities in the area and project military power.
-UNCLOS does not decide on the sovereignty of disputed territories, as that requires separate legal and diplomatic efforts beyond the scope of UNCLOS.
+The United Nations Convention on the Law of the Sea (UNCLOS) does not decide on the sovereignty of disputed territories, as that requires separate legal and diplomatic efforts beyond the scope of UNCLOS.
 Additionally, China (PRC), Taiwan (ROC), and Vietnam are the only ones to have made claims based on historical sovereignty of the islands.

 Background information

 Hydrocarbons

+Hydrocarbon exploration connected with the wider Spratly Islands dispute has included activity at Recto Bank (Reed Bank), a submerged bank west of Palawan that is geographically separate from the Spratly Islands proper and is subject to overlapping maritime claims.

+Petroleum exploration in the Recto Bank area began during the 1970s.
+Natural gas was discovered in the Sampaguita structure in 1976 following the drilling of an exploratory well.
+Three wells were subsequently drilled at the southwestern end of the structure, two of which tested gas at rates of 3.6 million and 3.2 million standard cubic feet per day, respectively.

-In 1968, oil was discovered in the region.
-On 11 March 1976, the first major Philippine oil discovery occurred off the coast of Palawan, near the Spratly Islands territory.
-In 2010, these oil fields supplied 15% of all petroleum consumed in the Philippines.
-In 1992, the PRC and Vietnam granted oil exploration contracts to US oil companies that covered overlapping areas in the Spratlys.
-In May 1992, the China National Offshore Oil Corporation (CNOOC) and Crestone Energy (a US company based in Denver, Colorado) signed a co-operation contract for the joint exploration of the Wan'an Bei-21 block, a 25155 km2 section of the southwestern South China Sea that includes Spratly Island areas.
+In 1992, the PRC and Vietnam granted oil exploration contracts to United States oil companies covering overlapping areas in the Spratlys.
+In May 1992, the China National Offshore Oil Corporation (CNOOC) and Crestone Energy, a United States company based in Denver, Colorado, signed a cooperation contract for the joint exploration of the Wan'an Bei-21 block, a 25155 km2 section of the southwestern South China Sea that includes areas claimed as part of the Spratlys.

-In 2012–2013, the United States Energy Information Administration estimates very little oil and natural gas in contested areas such as the Paracels and the Spratly Islands.
-Most of the proved or probable 11 billion barrels of oil and 190 trillion cubic feet of natural gas in the South China Sea exist near undisputed shorelines.
+In 2012–2013, the United States Energy Information Administration estimated that contested areas such as the Paracel Islands and the Spratly Islands contained very little oil and natural gas.
+Most of the estimated 11 billion barrels of proved or probable oil reserves and 190 trillion cubic feet of proved or probable natural-gas reserves in the South China Sea were situated near undisputed shorelines.